ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0005-content-structure.md

   * a type member.
 The values of the id and type members **MUST** be strings.
 For consistency and the avoidance of confusion, types **MUST** use PLURAL. eg "articles", "people"
   * an array of attributes (even if empty)
 * IF the "data" top level member is present, then there **MUST** be a `links` array, containing as it's minimum, a `self` member with a URL which **MUST** be callable at the API
-* A resource object's data is presented in an array named "attributes"
+* A resource object's data attributes is presented in an array named "attributes"
-* A resource object's links is presented in an array named "links"
+* A resource object's links is presented in an object named "links"
 * A resource object's relationships is presented in an array named "relationships"
 * A resource object's attributes and its relationships are collectively called its "fields"